 REMOTE, (Oct. , 2020): The Colorado Department of Public Health and Environment (CDPHE) and the Colorado School of Public Health released an updated modeling report showing that hospitalizations from SARS-CoV-2 continue to increase rapidly across the state.

 On the current epidemic curve, Colorado will likely exceed the April peak in hospitalizations within two weeks.
 If the epidemic curve is not bent, Colorado could surpass intensive care unit (ICU) capacity in January.
 If contacts increase over the holidays (for example, due to gatherings between multiple households), ICU capacity could be exceeded in December.
 As announced by the state last week, gatherings should be limited to no more than 10 people from a maximum of two households.

 “There is a small window to improve transmission control over the next few weeks,” said Dr. Jonathan Samet, dean of the Colorado School of Public Health.
 “To limit increasing infections and avoid peaks that could strain healthcare capacity over the next three months, a substantial increase in transmission control is needed.”

-The latest modeling provides projections based on COVID-19 hospital census data to characterize the current status of the COVID-19 epidemic in Colorado, and the collective impact of efforts to reduce the spread of the SARS-CoV-2 virus.
-It also provides projections based on various policy scenarios around physical distancing, mask-wearing, and case detection, and containment.
+The latest modeling provides projections based on COVID-19 hospital census data through October 26, 2020.
 The models are based on Colorado data and assumptions based on the current state of the science.

 Key findings from the report: